1uphealth/1upSampleData/README.md

 **This contain only synthetic test data, not real data or any company sensitive content**

+* uscore
-* uscore - a collection of individual patient bundles with resources (500-2000 in each patient bundle) that comply with USCDI profiles.
+  - A collection of individual patient bundles with resources (500-2000 in each patient bundle) that comply with USCDI profiles.

+* carin
-* carin - a collection of 6 individual patient bundles with resources (200-400
-  in each patient bundle) that comply with CARIN Blue Button ID profiles.
+  - A collection of 6 individual patient bundles with resources (200-400 in each patient bundle) that comply with CARIN Blue Button ID profiles.
+  - The Touchstone data set passes the validation in their _/FHIRSandbox/CARIN/CARIN-4-BlueButton_ suite.

+* pdex
+  - PlanNet - Touchstone data set passes 80% of the the validation in their _/FHIRSandbox/DaVinci/FHIR4-0-1-Test/PDEX/PlanNet_ suite.
+  (tbd to confirm in a new environment like 1up-stage)